pcrease/latlngtotimezone/README.md

 		System.out.println("Admin name of timezone found = "+tz +".
 Offset in hours name of timezone found =  "+offsetHours);
 ```

-this will return timezone Europe/Paris and offset 1.0, and could be then entered into the Java TimeZone or Calendar object of your choice (http://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html) to create the correct datetime from a UTC timestamp.
+this will return an offset in hours (1.0 for Paris), and could be then entered into the Java TimeZone or Calendar object of your choice (http://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html) to create the correct datetime from a UTC timestamp.

 a pre-compliled jar can be found in the /compiled_jar folder, otherwise the project can be built using Maven